ktjkc/reflextrust/paper/reflextrust-core.md

 | `prompt_trust_score`        | Current turn        | Evaluates clarity, tone, and intent            |
 | `session_trust_alignment`   | Multi-turn context  | Tracks trust trajectory across the session     |

-> 📌 Both are used together to guide depth, restraint, or reflection.

 >**Example**: A high-scoring prompt in a low-trust session yields cautious behavior.

 ---